 - Infographic or

-- High quality image that is emotionally engaging or inspirational
+- A high-quality image that is emotionally engaging or inspirational

 - E-book or free guide that teaches the consumer a new skill